evoluteur/time-management/README.md

 # Time Management

 This project is a serie of animations to illustrate how you are spending your time.
-It is based on the conference on time management by [Laurent Pellet](https://www.laurentpellet.com/).
+It is based on the conference on time management and work-life balance by [Laurent Pellet](https://www.laurentpellet.com/).

 Checkout the live demo in [English](https://evoluteur.github.io/time-management/) or [French](https://evoluteur.github.io/time-management/index-french.html).